 20) Car seat

-An economical option is to purchase a car seat / stroller combo.
-See the Chicco recommendation above.
+An economical option is to purchase a car seat / stroller combo like the Chicco one above.
 There are so many colors to choose from.
-We had this one and this one but I also like this one a lot.
+We had this jogging stroller and this lightweight stroller at one point, but I also like this stroller style a lot.

 22) Diaper bag (bonus!)